Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 History

 Decades’ worth of data gathered by the Rhodes College Alumni Office shows how Rhodes History alumni have succeeded in an amazingly wide range of occupations from filmmaking and urban planning to museums and teaching at the university level.
-Our graduates work as members of the clergy, account executives, business managers, musicians, journalists, members of the US military, counselors, business analysts, marketers, librarians and archivists, coaches, IT specialists, pilots, social workers, brokers, Peace Corps veterans, real estate developers, non-profit executives, artists, flight attendants, restauranteurs, land use planners -- and that’s just the beginning.
+Our graduates work as account executives, business managers, musicians, journalists, members of the US military, counselors, marketers, librarians and archivists, IT specialists, pilots, social workers, brokers, Peace Corps veterans, real estate developers, non-profit executives, artists, restauranteurs -- and that’s just the beginning.

 History Course Numbering

 History 200-level courses.
 These courses cover a broad chronological span or large geographical area and are introductory in nature.
-In addition to mastering course content, students will begin to learn to think historically through interpretive writing assignments that require them to draw from and engage with course material and readings.
-Such courses are open to all students and normally fulfill the "historical forces" Foundation (F3) requirement.
-Several of these courses also fulfill other Foundations, including "meaning and value" (F1), "institution and society" (F8), and "cultural perspectives" (F9).
+The 200-level courses are open to all students and fulfill the "historical forces" (F3) requirement.
+Several of these courses also fulfill other Foundation requirements, including "critically examine personal, social, and cultural values" (F1), "read and interpret literary texts" (F4), "institution and society" (F8), and "cultural perspectives" (F9).

 History 300-level courses.
 These courses focus on specific topics or time periods, while paying significant attention to historiography.
 Students are required to make a significant oral presentation.
 Sophomore standing is required for these courses, unless otherwise noted.
-Several of these courses also fulfill Foundation requirements, including "meaning and value" (F1), "literary texts" (F4), and "cultural perspectives" (F9).
+Several of these courses also fulfill Foundation requirements, including "critically examine personal, social, and cultural values" (F1) and "cultural perspectives" (F9).

 Printed from: https://catalog.rhodes.edu/programs-study/history